 7 Benefits of Roughhousing

 In my research on roughhousing, I’ve heard a number of repeated themes from experts about its benefit.
 Here are seven very good reasons to roughhouse.

 - Managed Risks.
-As your kid is learning how to use their body in mock contact with you, they’re also learning how to make managed risks.
+As your kid is learning how to use their body in mock contact with you, they’re also learning how to take managed risks.
 Having a big strong guy like yourself whip them around let’s them take a highway to the less-than-complete-danger zone.

 - Increased Intelligence.
 No kidding.
-Going a couple rounds with their pops is lighting up your kids brain and growing neurons.
-That growth is particularly active in the hippocampus (not where hippos get degrees, BTW) which is responsible for things like logic, learning and memory.
+Going a couple rounds with their pops is lighting up your kid’s brain and growing neurons.
+That growth is particularly active in the hippocampus (not where hippos get degrees, BTW) which is responsible for things like logic, learning, and memory.

 - Ethics.
-You’re a big strong dude.
-Your kid’s mind has been blown by seeing you lift, open and move things that are unimaginable to them.
+You’re a big, strong dude.
+Your kid’s mind has been blown by seeing you lift, open, and move things that are unimaginable to them.
 So as you wrestle and play, holding back the full force of your strength, they begin to understand what it means to play in an ethical, controlled way.
 Instead of just running people over for the fun of it.

 - Social And Emotional Intelligence.
-Not only does your kid have to figure out how they’re going to take you down, they have to read you for your next move and decide how to react.
+Not only does your kid have to figure out how they’re going to take you down, but they also have to read you for your next move and decide how to react.
 They’re looking at your body language and face to get the clues.
 They’re also seeing how they fit into the game.
 This is basically everyday at the office for you.